-• Instagram: isudeltazeta

-• Redbird Life: Delta Zeta Sorority
+- Instagram: isudeltazeta - Redbird Life: Delta Zeta Sorority

-Gamma Phi Beta helps their members realize their full potential by offering forward-thinking programs, tools, and opportunities to become constructive, engaged leaders and contributors to the greater community.
-They were founded on November 11, 1874, at Syracuse University in New York.
-Their values are love, leadership, and learning.
+Gamma Phi Beta helps our members realize their full potential by offering forward-thinking programs, tools, and opportunities to become constructive, engaged leaders and contributors to the greater community.
+We were founded on November 11, 1874 at Syracuse University in New York.
+Our values are Love, Leadership, and Learning.

-• Instagram: gammaphibeta_isu

-• Redbird Life: Gamma Phi Beta
+- Instagram: gammaphibeta\isu - Redbird Life: Gamma Phi Beta

-Kappa Kappa Gamma is an organization that seeks for every member lifelong bonds of friendship, mutual support, opportunities for self-growth, respect for intellectual development, and an understanding of and an allegiance to positive ethical principles.
+Kappa Kappa Gamma is an organization which seeks for every member lifelong bonds of friendship, mutual support, opportunities for self-growth, respect for intellectual development, and an understanding of and an allegiance to positive ethical principles.
 They were nationally founded on October 13, 1870.

-• Instagram: isukappa

-• Redbird Life: Kappa Kappa Gamma Sorority
+- Instagram: isukappa - Redbird Life: Kappa Kappa Gamma Sorority